Arundel CofE Primary School

 • Compare their performances with previous ones and demonstrate improvement to achieve their personal best.

-This approach to PE at ACE is to tackle the current adverse circumstances of the pandemic which has affected children's physical and mental wellbeing.
 Our curriculum ensures that children improve their motor skills, muscle strength and bone density, which in turn means students are more likely to engage in healthy activity and play outside of the school environment.

 • Through PE, our children think analytically, take responsibility and see beyond their own horizon.